COVID-19 Risk Management Policy

 - Contact your supervisor to let them know that you are exhibiting the symptoms; and

 - Report results to your supervisor and/or company owners in writing.
-A screen shot of the assessment results will be required.
+A screen shot of the assessment results may be required.

 PANDEMIC PLANNING FOR WORKSITES: